 (For added effect, listen to this snippet of musical sunshine while reading.)

 It’s often said that applying for jobs is a full time job in itself.
-You spend hours on a single job application, you trawl every job website possible looking for the next round of positions to apply for, and you read every article and opinion piece under the sun looking for new nuggets of advice that will set your application apart from all the rest.
+You spend hours on a single job application, you trawl every job website possible looking for the next round of positions to apply for, and you read every article under the sun looking for new nuggets of advice that will set your application apart from all the rest.
 And even when you’re not doing any of this, you’re constantly thinking about it and feeling guilty that you’re not doing it.

 “How can I possibly have a cup of tea and settle down to watch Coronation Street when somebody, somewhere may have posted a new job I need to apply for right this very second?!”
 Sound familiar?